 For Köstenberger, the Fall of Jerusalem is the most important factor.
-I am sure that the rise of Gnosticism is a major factor, but I am not sure that the success of the Gentile mission is as much of a factor than sometimes assumed.
+I am sure that the rise of Gnosticism is a major factor, but I am not sure that the success of the Gentile mission is as much of a factor as sometimes assumed.
 John wrote the gospel some thirty years after the death of Paul, from Ephesus, the city where Paul had his most success among Gentiles.
 Yet the Gospel has very little to say about Gentiles.
-The Samaritan Woman (John 4) is a possible example, but Samaritans are a in many ways neither Jew nor Gentile.
-The healing of the official’s son in John 4:46-54 is sometimes offered as an example of a Gentile who encounters Jesus, but if he is John certainly does not make this explicit.
+The Samaritan Woman (John 4) is a possible example, but Samaritans are in many ways neither Jew nor Gentile.
+The healing of the official’s son in John 4:46-54 is sometimes offered as an example of a Gentile who encounters Jesus, but if he is, John certainly does not make this explicit.

 On the one hand, the Gospel is evangelistic.
 John wrote to Jewish readers who might be open to Jesus as an alternative to the Temple and the festivals.
-But there are a few stories which are could be described as drawing Gentiles to Jesus.
+But a few stories could be described as drawing Gentiles to Jesus.
 The story of the blind man who is healed in John 5 may show that Jesus is superior to Asclepius, a Roman god of healing.
 Given the number of allusions to the Hebrew Bible and the importance of the Jewish story of redemption, it is clear that the main target of the Gospel is Jewish.

 On the other hand, the Gospel is apologetic.
-John wrote to Christians (either Jewish or Gentile) in order to clarify who Jesus was as an answer to growing questions raised by developing Gnostic theology.
+John wrote to Christians (either Jewish or Gentile) to clarify who Jesus was as an answer to growing questions raised by developing Gnostic theology.
 There is a serious theological challenge developing in the church, John must address this as insufficient for explaining who Jesus was.
 John describes Jesus as the Word, equal with God because he is God.
 But Jesus is also flesh, fully human.
 These two facts are stated in the prologue and supported throughout the Gospel of John.